Home

 What is a profit and loss statement?

 A profit and loss (P&L) statement details the revenue, expenses, and costs from a specific time period to show net profits.
-Also called an income statement, this financial report can spell out whether a business is making a profit or losing money.
+Also called an income statement, this financial report spells out whether a business is making a profit or losing money.
 It can help you understand what helps drive profitability in your business and also reveal potential financial issues.

 How profit and loss statements work